BlockScience/MSML/research_notes/2024-06-25 Annual Presentation.md

 ### Evolving Objectives

+- All prior objectives as well as:
-- MSML as a Rosetta Stone between groups, programming languages and paradigms
+- Treating MSML as a Rosetta Stone between groups, programming languages and paradigms
-- MSML as a tool to enhance iterative development in end-to-end / full life-cycle systems engineering
+- Thinking of MSML as a tool to enhance iterative development in end-to-end / full life-cycle systems engineering with capabilities for all phases of the engineering lifecycle

 The most recent version of MSML architecture: